Micah-N/github-page/README.md

 # github-page
-My personal React app hosted on Github pages
+Converting my old Github user page to a newer one using React app and gh-pages